 Any amount of sun exposure can make red marks and acne scarring worse.
 The red marks that you get after a breakout are the result of abnormally high levels or over stimulated melanocytes which produce melanin – the substance that gives skin its colour.
 Sun exposure further stimulates the production of melanin so these factors combined can result in darker acne scars and prolonged healing time.
 To avoid your post inflammatory hyperpigmentation from getting darker and lasting for longer, I recommend using a daily SPF which provides broad spectrum protection.
 Luckily, many mineral make-up brands contain the same earth minerals found in sun lotions such as Titanium Dioxide and Zinc Oxide so can provide extra UV protection without the need to overload your skin with products.

-Have you discovered any natural sunscreens for acne prone skin?
+Have you discovered any natural sunscreens for acne prone skin that aren’t listed in the post?
 I had so much trouble trying to find ones that offered great protection while still being totally acne-friendly so I’d love to hear your suggestions below so I can add them into this post!

 Peace, Love & Clear Skin